MathGrecco/MathGrecco/README.md

 * 🌍  I'm based in Brazil - PR - Cianorte
 * ✉️  You can contact me at [matheusgrecco@hotmail.com](mailto:matheusgrecco@hotmail.com)
-* 🧠  I'm learning JavaScript, Java and PHP 8
+* 🧠  I'm learning JavaScript.
 * 🤝  I'm open to collaborating on In projects that can help anyone

 ### Skills